JetStream Software

 Q: What do I need to use JetStream DR for AVS?

-A “pilot light” vSphere cluster in AVS (VMs will fail over to this cluster in the event of an incident, and nodes can be added)
+• A “pilot light” vSphere cluster (AVS Private Cloud) in Azure (VMs will fail over to this cluster in the event of an incident, and additional nodes can be added).

-A secure, robust network connection between the protected VMware environment and Blob Storage (ExpressRoute or P2P VPN)
+• A secure, robust network connection between the protected VMware environment, Azure Blob Storage and an AVS Private Cloud (ExpressRoute or P2P VPN).

 Q: How do I get started?